JohnatenN81804/Note-Taker/README.md

 # Note-Taker

-## NoteTaker is a simple and intuitive online note-taking website that allows users to create, manage, and organize their notes in a user-friendly interface.
-With a responsive design and user-centric features, NoteTaker aims to enhance your note-taking experience.
+The point of this project was to create a website that the user can write notes and save them to the database and delete and create a note at anytime

 ## Features
 User Authentication: Securely sign up and log in to your personal NoteTaker account to access your notes from anywhere.